M0rilla/MyProfile/README.md

 # MyProfile
-WEB page using Next.js presentating my skills, experiences and resume.
+WEB page developed using Next.js presentating my skills, career experiences and resume.
+Can be found at https://www.morilla.com.br